jonboydell/nman/README.md

-Lightweight NodeJS Version Manager for *NIX systems
+Lightweight NodeJS Version Manager for UNIX systems
 --

+Problems:
+* Currently only works on OSX systems with wget installed (annoying)

 To use: